Capture method — Purse seine (FAD & Free School)

-The TAC (Total Allowable Catch) for yellowfin from 2012 onwards is 110,000 t, which is expected to maintain healthy stock status through to 2024.
-However, in recent years this has been exceeded by 17-37% and there are concerns that the stock is now subject to overfishing.
-In 2018 the scientific committee suggested that existing conservation and management measures appeared to be insufficient and needed to be strengthened.
+The TAC (Total Allowable Catch) for yellowfin from 2012 onwards is 110,000 t, and keeping catches at 120,000t or less is expected to maintain healthy stock status through to 2033.
+However, in recent years the TAC has been exceeded by 17-37%, and if this level of fishing pressure is maintained the stock is projected to decline.
+In 2018 and again in 2019 the scientific committee suggested that existing conservation and management measures appeared to be insufficient and needed to be strengthened.

 The following measures are in place for bigeye, skipjack and yellowfin: